G-Zanc/SuperMario_32/README.md

 # Usage
-This project System Workbench to flash and debug the STM32F091RCT6 and as such this project can be droppped into a System Workbench workspace to run on any F091RCT6 chip.
+This project uses System Workbench to flash and debug the STM32F091RCT6 and as such this project can be droppped into a System Workbench workspace to run on any F091RCT6 chip.